conestack/cone.app/README.rst

-``cone.app`` provides a common web application stub for the pyramid framework.
+``cone.app`` - Build Web Applications on top of the pyramid framework.

 Detailed Documentation